BMW X5 (G05)

-The G05 BMW X5 is a mid-size luxury SUV produced by German automaker BMW.
+The G05 BMW X5 is a mid-size luxury crossover SUV produced by German automaker BMW.
 It is the fourth and current generation of the BMW X5.
 It was launched in 2018 as the successor to the F15 X5.
 Sales of the X5 started in November 2018.
-The X5 M and X5 M Competition performance models were revealed on 1 October 2019.
+The X5 M and X5 M Competition (F95) performance models were revealed on 1 October 2019.

 Development and launch

 Information on the G05 X5 was released on 6 June 2018.
 The G05 X5 uses BMW's Cluster Architecture (CLAR) platform also found in the G11 7 Series and G30 5 Series.
 It features a five-link rear suspension and is also available with four-wheel steering or adjustable air suspension that can be raised or lowered by 40 mm.
 Compared to its predecessor, the G05 X5 is 36 mm longer, 66 mm wider, and 19 mm shorter in height.
 All petrol models feature particulate filters while all diesel models feature AdBlue injection that reduces nitrogen oxide emissions.

 Almost all regions feature xDrive all-wheel drive, but a rear-wheel drive sDrive model is available in the U.S. The xDrive50i model is available outside the European markets, while the European markets will get the M50i models.
 For the 2020 model year the M50i became available to the North American market in replacement to the xDrive50i model.

 In August 2019, BMW revealed an armoured variant called X5 Protection VR6, which can withstand attacks from AK-47 bullets.